by Richard William Nelson | Mar 3, 2016

 Continue Reading

-Starting with his infamous book, The Origin of Species (1859), Charles Darwin legitimized racism based on the theory of evolution, at one time.
+Starting with his infamous book, The Origin of Species (1859), Charles Darwin legitimized racism based on the theory of evolution, albeit briefly.
 The complete title contains the essential phrase “preservation of favoured races” –

 “On the origin of species by means of natural selection, or the preservation of favoured races in the struggle for life”